just-food's 2014 outlook: M&A activity, valuations on upward journey

 In terms of value and volume, then, it would seem that the industry is expecting 2014 to see a marked rise in M&A transactions.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Seafood, Snacks, World foods

 H. J. Heinz Company - Strategy and SWOT Report, is a source of comprehensive company data and information.
 The report covers the company’s structure, operation, SWOT analysis, product and service offe...